operating-systems

 Internal Fragmentation

-Internal fragmentation occurs when memory is allocated in fixed-size blocks (partitions).
-If a process is smaller than the allocated block, the remaining space within that block is wasted.
+Occurs when memory is allocated in fixed-size blocks.
+If a process is smaller than its block, remaining space within the block is wasted.

 External Fragmentation

-External fragmentation occurs when free memory is scattered throughout the system in small, non-contiguous blocks between allocated partitions.
-While the total amount of free memory might be sufficient for a request, no single block is large enough.
+Free memory is scattered in small, non-contiguous blocks between allocations.
+Total free memory may be sufficient, but no single block is large enough.

-• Solution: Compaction (shuffling memory to join holes) or using non-contiguous allocation methods like paging.
+Solution: Compaction (shuffle memory to join holes) or non-contiguous allocation (paging).